Amsterdam IJ Ferries: F3 - Buiksloterwegveer

 Starting on July 7, 2014, a third ferry was added during rush hour, allowing the frequency to be improved to every 4 minutes.
 The necessary ferry was withdrawn from the Distelwegveer during peak hours on which a larger ferry was deployed instead.
 The third ferry operated on a trial basis until November 2014 but returned from March 30, 2015, due to the large number of cyclists.
 The ferry has been in service ever since, except for a few weeks around and after New Year's Eve when planned maintenance takes place on the ferries so that one ferry less is available.
-When it is very busy, four ferries cam also be used.
+When it is very busy, four ferries can also be used.

 This line was 907 until 2021.

 F4 - NDSM-werfveer

 The NDSM-werfveer (Line F4) sails from the Centraal Station to the NDSM area.
 This ferry was established around 2002 when new facilities were opened at the shipyard site.
 It sails every fifteen minutes during busy times and every thirty minutes outside of busy times.
 During the weekend the ferry runs every ten minutes during the day.
 Since January 1, 2024, this ferry has been sailing every night until 2:00 AM, and even until 3:30 AM on Friday and Saturday nights.

 This line was 906 until 2021.